 Now that the migration is complete, Wilson says Astronomer’s Airflow-powered orchestration capabilities are already letting Autodesk focus on researching, developing, and delivering new products and services.
 Product engineers, for example, have the time they need to focus on creative work, and can also iterate much faster when working, accelerating their time-to-delivery.

 “We no longer have to spend huge chunks of time fixing outages,” Wilson says.
-“Our engineering teams can focus their time and resources on product engineering, our analytic engineers and data scientists can focus on getting stakeholders the data they want, the analytics they need.
+“Our engineering teams can focus their time and resources on product engineering, our analytic engineers and data scientists can focus on getting stakeholders the data they need.
 We have these modern DataOps software engineering practices, so we can go much faster.
 We can be way more responsive now.”

 The move to Astronomer also empowered Autodesk’s product teams to build, harden, and deploy pipelines on their own, eliminating what Wilson calls a “massive” operational burden.